Sick Leave and Short-Term Disability (STD) for Faculty and Staff at or Above Legacy Position Grades 29/E

 - Click on Leave Type "FMLA" and

-Please note that the employee's leave request is not complete until the employee contacts Broadspire and provides Broadspire with the required information, including an updated Physician Certification Form.
+Please note that the employee's leave request is not complete until the employee provides the FMLA Administrator with the required information, including an updated Physician Certification Form.

-The employee must have the employee’s physician complete a Physician Certification Form and submit the form to Broadspire within 20 calendar days of a request from Broadspire for such certification.
+The employee must have the employee’s physician complete a Physician Certification Form and submit the form to the FMLA Administrator within 20 calendar days of the leave request.
+A delay in the return of the completed Physician Certification form may cause a delay in the payment of STD benefits.

-On the basis of information received, Broadspire will determine in a timely manner whether the employee’s health condition constitutes a Disability that may entitle the employee to STD benefits (provided all other requirements in this policy are met).
-If such condition exists and all requirements are met, Broadspire will provide the effective date of the disability (“Disability Date”) and pay any retroactive short-term disability benefits that are due.
+On the basis of information received, the FMLA Administrator will determine in a timely manner whether the employee’s health condition constitutes a Disability that may entitle the employee to STD benefits (provided all other requirements in this policy are met).
+If such condition exists and all requirements are met, the FMLA Administrator will provide the effective date of the disability (“Disability Date”) and pay any retroactive short-term disability benefits that are due.
 FML (“Family Medical Leave”) will run concurrently with any STD benefits to which the employee is determined to be entitled but since FML is unpaid, will not result in any additional benefits.

-Broadspire may require that the employee undergo an independent medical examination by a health care provider designated by Broadspire and/or undergo specified medical testing in order to qualify for commencement or continuation of payments under this policy, and/or to provide additional medical information.
+The FMLA Administrator may require that the employee undergo an independent medical examination by a health care provider designated by the FMLA Administrator and/or undergo specified medical testing in order to qualify for commencement or continuation of payments under this policy, and/or to provide additional medical information.

 Combined sick and STD benefits paid under this policy are limited to 132 consecutive work days (equivalent to 26 weeks) in a rolling 12 month period, measured from the employee's Disability Date.
 Holidays or special winter break periods which may